srele96/srele96/README.md

 I am a software developer professionally and for fun.

-## My skill level
+## Philosophy

-I think you could estimate my skills and knowledge by looking at my activity here.

-The downside is it probably requires a technical person :)
+I need to understand the tools I use to get creative.

-## My learning method
+## Learning method

 I will learn anything that is interesting.
 My area of interest is not specific, but my latest area of interest can be seen on my GitHub profile activity.

 As I am thinking and have a sudden thought: "Code splitting - Chunks, are requested by GET request.
 I saw the GET request in the network tab.
 If chunks are requested with HTTP, they are regular files.
 Because chunks are regular files I can simulate module environment by adding a script tag when I need it.".
 Then i most often try it out.

-## My main activity - Reading
+## I like to read

 I am reading blogs, browsing the web, and try to implement cool stuff.